-There are many things to do and see in the Big Apple, including the usual trips to Broadway, Central Park, the Statue of Liberty and many top New York shopping outlets.
-However, with over 55 million annual visitors, it’s obvious the city that never sleeps has much more to offer than just the sights that first time visitors consider to be the essentials.
-New York City is a to destination for art and culture lovers too.
+There are many things to do and see in the Big Apple, including the usual attractions like Times Square, Central Park, and the Statue of Liberty However, with over 55 million annual visitors, it’s obvious the city that never sleeps has much more to offer.
+New York City is a fabulous destination for art and culture lovers too.
 So without further ado:

 Favorite places for art and culture in New York City